miki151/keeperrl_wiki/Releases/Alpha17.md

 ---
-title: Category:Alpha17
+title: Alpha17
-permalink: Category:Alpha17/
+permalink: Alpha17/
-layout: tagpage
+layout: wiki
-tag: Alpha17
 ---

 **New features for Alpha 17**